tamiespinosa/PyBer_Analysis/README.md

 <p align="center"> <img src="analysis/Fig7.png" width ="70%" alt="Fig7"> </p>
 <p align="center"> Figure 7: Percentage of Total Drivers per City Type </p>

+### <a name="linechart"></a>Line Charts

 <p align="center"> <img src="analysis/Pyber_fare_summary.png" width ="100%" alt="Pyber_fare_summary"> </p>
 <p align="center"> Figure 8: Pyber Fare Summary</p>

 ## <a name="Summary"></a> Summary

+In general the price of the fares for rural areas is higher than in suburban and urban areas.
+Yet there's less number of rides and drivers in rural areas than in suburban and urban areas.
+This could be due to distances being longer in rural areas, therefore increasing the price of the ride.
+Additionally rural areas are less densely populated therefore decreasing the availability of drivers and number of rides.

 ## <a name="Resources"></a>Resources